razvanvancea/crud-api-express-books-rv/README.md

-📚 Books CRUD API with Authentication, created by [RV](https://razvanvancea.ro)
+📚 Books CRUD WEB & API with Authentication, created by [RV](https://razvanvancea.ro)

-A simple Node.js + Express CRUD API to manage books, with JWT authentication and Swagger documentation.
+A simple Node.js + Express CRUD web interface and API to manage books, with JWT authentication and Swagger documentation.
 Perfect for learning and teaching API test automation.

 🚀 Features